NYPL/metronome/00-atoms/buttons.md

 # Button Component

+## Functional Requirements
+- Button
+Standard CTA

+- Text Button
+Alternate, less emphatic button

+- Tag Button
+Button that instigates an action, but also conveys information about the items on a page

 ## Code
 This is the button logic file that contains the flags for all of the permutations of the buttons you see below.
 Please see `source/_data/button.json` to see and understand the flags that this component accepts.